bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Web-Developer-s-Technical-Glossary.md

 designing.

 **Same-origin Policy** — Under this security policy implemented by web browsers,
 a document (i.e. like a web page) hosted on server A can only interact with
 other documents that are also on server A. In short, the same-origin policy
 enforces that documents that interact with each other have the same origin.

 **Search Engine Optimisation (SEO)** — is the process of improving the visibility
 of a website or web page in unpaid/organic search engine results.
 There are many
-aspects to SEO and search engines change how it's calculated over time.
+aspects to SEO and search engines change how it’s calculated over time.
 It may
 include the use of key words on a page, how often you add/edit content on your
 site, to the way other sites link to you on the web.